sruthipapanasa/B14_Q1_Submission/README.md

 Because we are dealing with large amounts of data that are timely to process, it is expected that 'run.py' will take a long time to produce any outputs.
 Please expect approximately 30 minutes for the code to finish running.
 Thank you for your patience!

 ### Running run.py
-To run all the code, type in ```python run.py data model``` in your command line in your terminal and press enter(Please note it may be "python3" instead depending on what your system has).
-This will run our entire project, as well as install any packages you need onto your system.
-If you would like to just run the data cleaning part, please put in ```python run.py data``` instead.
-Adding in "model" will run our large language model and create the visualizations.
+To run all the code, type in ```python run.py data``` in your command line in your terminal and press enter(Please note it may be "python3" instead depending on what your system has).
+This will run our entire project on your system, as well as install any packages you need onto your system.

 ## File Descriptions
 ### data_cleaning.py